specify/specify7/README.md

 Our hosting platform, Specify Cloud, enables biological collections to easily share their current Specify database with us.
 If a collection is new to Specify, we are happy to create a new database [upon request](mailto:membership@specifysoftware.org)!
 We handle all updates, maintenance, backups, resource management, billing, and asset management.
 Our cloud platform has regions located worldwide, enabling Specify to be hosted near your collection and staff.
 We will collaborate with your team to ensure compliance with all institutional and legal regulations regarding data storage and accessibility.
 Your local IT teams can request access to our cloud servers to prepare backups, access assets, and connect to your database directly whenever necessary.
 This platform also enables our support team to respond to inquiries quickly and resolve any issues.

-## Self-hosted (Docker)
+## Self-hosted (Docker / Podman)

-For institutions that require their collections data to remain on-site or in a region not served by Specify Cloud, Specify 7 is designed to be deployed using [Docker](https://www.docker.com/).
+For institutions that require their collections data to remain on-site or in a region not served by Specify Cloud, Specify 7 is designed to be deployed using [Docker](https://www.docker.com/) or [Podman](https://podman.io/).
 The project provides a [Dockerfile](./Dockerfile) based on Ubuntu and [docker-compositions](https://github.com/specify/docker-compositions) that bundle Specify 7 with its supporting services (MariaDB, Redis, Asset Server, Report Runner).
 This is the only supported production self-hosted deployment method.

 We encourage SCC members to use our [Dockerized compositions](https://github.com/specify/docker-compositions) of Specify 7.
 You can choose your desired version, make the necessary adjustments and then run a single command to get everything working.
 It is very simple and can be easily updated when new versions are released.
-Documentation for deploying Specify using Docker is available within the repository.
+Documentation for deploying Specify using Docker/Podman is available within the repository.

 [**📨 Click here to request access**](mailto:support@specifysoftware.org?subject=Requesting%20Docker%20Repository%20Access&body=My%20GitHub%20username%20is%3A%20%0D%0AMy%20Specify%20Member%20Institution%20is%3A%20%0D%0AAdditional%20Questions%20or%20Notes%3A%20), including your GitHub username, member institution, collection, and any additional questions or notes you have for us.

 ## Development Setup

-For contributing to Specify 7, the recommended approach is a [Docker-based development workflow](https://discourse.specifysoftware.org/t/guide-to-contributing-code-to-specify/3511).
+For contributing to Specify 7, the recommended approach is a [Docker/Podman-based development workflow](https://discourse.specifysoftware.org/t/guide-to-contributing-code-to-specify/3511).
 The included [Dockerfile](./Dockerfile) provides a multi-stage build with a dedicated `run-development` stage that includes testing dependencies and tools like mypy.
 If you are interested in contributing to Specify, please read our [guide to contributing code to Specify](run-development) for instructions!

 If you want to contribute to our code from an external institution, please reach out to a [member of our team](mailto:support@specifysoftware.org) for further guidance.
 We are always looking for new collaboration opportunities.